Innago Logo

 Stamford, CT is the largest city in Fairfield County.
 Fairfield County is close to New York City, making it attractive for commuters or those who are employed by the city’s many corporate headquarters like Conair, Philips, or Harman International.

-Redfin characterizes Stamford’s housing market as somewhat competitive, with homes that sell on average 4% above list price and go pending around 32 days.
+Redfin characterizes Stamford’s housing market as very competitive, with homes that sell on average 3% above list price and go pending around 45 days.

 1. Hartford

 Hartford, CT is the capital of the state and is known for being one of the oldest cities in the nation.
-New Yorkers tend to move to Hartford the most, with a net inflow of 1,034 inbound movers from March to May 2024.
+New Yorkers tend to move to Hartford the most, and NY homebuyers searched to move into Hartford more than any other metro followed by Atlanta and Los Angeles in December of 2025.

-Home prices in this area are around $320,000, which is up 27.2% year-over-year.
-Also increasing is the number of homes sold, which is up 14% from last year.
-Nearly 50% of homes sell above list price in this area, though it is not as competitive as neighboring cities like West Hartford or Wethersfield.
+Home prices in this area are around $322,000, which is up 15% year-over-year.
+Most homes sell 2% above list price in this area, though it is not as competitive as neighboring cities like West Hartford or Wethersfield.

 Hartford boasts a strong walkability rating and good public transit, making it popular for younger populations looking to still have proximity to the bustling city while retaining some suburban safety and charm.